andrewbanchich/forty-jekyll-theme/hobbies.md

 				<header class="major">
 					<h3>Drawing</h3>
 				</header>
-				<p>My favourite things to draw are people; I love coming up with complicated poses and telling small stories with my art.</p>
+				<p>I’ve been drawing as early as I can remember.
+My hobby took off when I started drawing frequently in math class back in junior high, which began as small character doodles.
+There is lots of sketching, construction lines, and placeholder shapes that must be laid down before the drawing becomes more intermediate.
+Breaking down an idea has helped me navigate through rather large-scale projects and given me a deeper understanding of how to enhance my artwork.
+This ability translates well to how I attack problems, whether that be disputes in my friend groups or particularly tricky math computations.
+It may be a very time-consuming hobby, with some projects taking me over 12 hours, but I feel such immense pleasure from bringing an idea to life with my own hands.
+My favourite things to draw are people; I love coming up with complicated poses and telling small stories with my art.</p>
 			</div>
 		</div>
 	</section>